-Prof. Marshall Tulloch-ReidDirector, Caribbean Institute for Health Research
+Prof. Marshall Tulloch-Reid, MBBS, MPhil, DSc, FACEDirector, Caribbean Institute for Health Research

-Marshall Tulloch-Reid is Professor of Epidemiology and Endocrinology and Director of the Epidemiology Research Unit of the CAIHR.
+Marshall Tulloch-Reid is Professor of Epidemiology and Endocrinology and Director of CAIHR.
 He is also Co-Director of the Caribbean Branch of the US Cochrane Centre.

 Professor Tulloch-Reid is a medically qualified Epidemiologist and Endocrinologist.
 Following medical school at the University of the West Indies (Mona) he went on to pursue the MPhil in Epidemiology at the University of Cambridge and the DSc in Epidemiology at the Netherlands Institute for Health Sciences.
 He completed training in Internal Medicine at the Howard University Hospital in Washington DC and Fellowship training in Endocrinology, Diabetes and Metabolism at the National Institutes of Health Inter Institute Endocrinology Training Programme (NIDDK) in Bethesda, Maryland and Phoenix, Arizona.